 Kittens love to nap and snooze.
 New kittens can spend up to 20 hours a day sleeping, so having a comfortable bed is a must.
 A cosy kitten bed can also help them to feel safe and secure in their new environment.
 A hooded cat bed is a really good option as cats like to feel sheltered and safe.
 Choose a cat bed with a sherpa top as cat’s love the texture of this type of fleece.

 Your Scottish Fold will need bowls for feeding time!
-A minimum of two bowls for food and water is essential.
+A minimum of two bowls or saucers for food and water is essential.
 You might also consider a third one if you want to feed dry and wet food separately.
-Some of our favourite bowls are the shallow designs by Tarhong and Sophie Allport.
+Some of our favourite bowls are the shallow designs.
 Tarhong make really durable melamine saucers that are just perfect for pouches of wet food or water.
 The shallow design makes them particularly whisker friendly.

 A good quality dry kitten food is essential for developing kittens.
 Your breeder is likely to suggest the best food for them and will probably send you home with a sample of the food they’ve been eating so far.
 If you decide to move them on to a different food, make sure it’s suitable for kittens and make sure changes are gradual over a week or two.
 Sudden changes to diet can have negative effects on kitten’s digestion.